Quantum measurement tomography with mini-batch stochastic gradient descent: Results

 However, this dramatic gain in computational efficiency does come at the expense of slightly worse reconstruction quality, as evidenced by the Frobenius and Wasserstein metrics (the second and third rows in \figref{fig:time_complexity}), where SGD-QMT have slightly or clearly lower accuracy, in some cases approaching that of CCO-CVX.
-The gap between SGD-QMT and CCO-CVX is larger in terms of the average Wasserstein distance, but that distance still consistently falls within the range of $10^{-5}-10^{-3}$ or better for the SGD-QMT methods, ensuring sufficiently high accuracy.
-Note that the maximum number of iterations for all SGD-QMT methods in all cases presented in \figref{fig:time_complexity} is set to 3000 for consistent comparison.
+The gap between SGD-QMT and CCO-CVX is larger in terms of the average Wasserstein distance, but that distance still consistently falls within the range of $10^{-5}-10^{-3}$ or better for the SGD-QMT methods, ensuring sufficiently high accuracy for most practical purposes.
+Note that the maximum number of iterations for all SGD-QMT methods in all cases presented in \figref{fig:time_complexity} is set to 2000 for consistent comparison.
 The estimation accuracy can be further improved by increasing the iteration count for high-dimensional systems.
 These results highlight the scalability advantage of SGD-QMT methods, particularly in regimes where traditional convex optimization becomes computationally prohibitive.

 While the runtime of all SGD-QMT algorithms are nearly identical, it is clear from \figref{fig:time_complexity} that, in almost all scenarios, the HONEST parameterization yields substantially better reconstruction quality, with Frobenius norm and Wasserstein distance values smaller than those obtained with the SM parameterization.
-Furthermore, the MSE loss function yields better results than the MLE loss function for the HONEST parameterization for smaller qubit numbers.
-For larger qubit numbers, the two loss functions do not differ much in the results for the HONEST parameterization, though we note that the MSE loss function seems to suit the SM parameterization better than the MLE loss function across most qubit and POVM element numbers.
+Furthermore, for the SM case, the MSE loss function outperforms the MLE loss function, whereas under the HONEST parameterization, the MSE and MLE loss functions exhibit nearly identical performance.

 The results shown in \figref{fig:time_complexity} further reveal that the time complexity of the SGD-QMT algorithms is driven primarily by the number of qubits and not so much by the number of POVM elements; a clear difference compared to the CCO-CVX method, whose runtime is strongly affected by both.
 Specifically, for a fixed $N$, the runtimes for the SGD-QMT algorithms remain comparable across all tested values of $k = 8$, 16, and 32, while it increases from about $10^{1}$ seconds to $10^{3}$ seconds when $k$ is increased from 8 to 32 for $N=5$ with CCO-CVX.
 In contrast, when the number of qubits increases for a fixed $k$, the computational cost grows substantially for both SGD-QMT and CCO-CVX algorithms.
 This scaling behavior suggests that SGD-QMT algorithms are robust against variations in measurement settings (varying numbers of POVM elements), but face their main computational bottleneck in system size, making them especially suitable for scenarios with large numbers of POVM elements but moderate qubit counts.
 At the same time, the steep scaling for the CCO-CVX method limits its practicality even for relatively small qubit systems when a large number of POVM elements are considered.